Russia's $300bn on table in EU talks on war repairs

 The EU Commission announced last week its lawyers were also working on ways to make Russia pay.

-It framed its proposal as a fight against "neoliberal" ideology as well as war relief, but the amendment failed to pass by a mile.
+They framed their proposal as a fight against "neoliberal" ideology as well as war relief, but the amendment failed to pass by a mile last Friday.

-"It seems better to pay off those who trusted Ukraine with their money [its international creditors] from confiscated Russian assets rather than punish them," Radek Sikorski, a Polish centre-right MEP who voted against the idea last Friday, told EUobserver.
+"It seems better to pay off those who trusted Ukraine with their money [its international creditors] from confiscated Russian assets rather than punish them," Radek Sikorski, a Polish centre-right MEP who voted against the idea, told EUobserver.

 The Ukrainian mission to the EU declined to comment.